Hooke1122/SIOSLE/README.md

 After executing the code, they will generate a folder associated with the instance in the same folder, 'outputBB-tandRX-NX-aiX-nmaxX-TestTimeX'.
 Each folder basically includes 7 files, 'order.csv', 'result.csv', 'split_list.csv', 'decom_list.csv', 'split_list1or2.csv', 'decom_listBA.csv', 'decom_listDetail.csv'.

-Note that with the default parameters, matlab can only keep 5 significant digits.
+Note that with the default parameters, Matlab can only keep 5 significant digits.

 'result.csv' has:
 Column 1-5 : tandR,N,a,nmax,TestTime (to search for a instance)